processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 Specify what proxies are trusted when an HTTP request contains the header *X-Forwarded-For*.
 You can specify *all* to allow all proxies, or specify a list of IPs, possibly with masks.
 The default value is an empty list.
-This allows, if enabled, to be able to know the real IP of the request, for admin purpose, or security configuration (for example using *mod\_fail2ban*).
+Using this option you can know the real IP of the request, for admin purpose, or security configuration (for example using *mod\_fail2ban*).
 IMPORTANT: The proxy MUST be configured to set the *X-Forwarded-For* header if you enable this option as, otherwise, the client can set it itself and as a result the IP value cannot be trusted for security rules in ejabberd.

+## update\_sql\_schema

+*true | false*

+Allow ejabberd to update SQL schema.
+The default value is *true*.

 ## use\_cache